OnlyInAmerica/AirShare-Android/README.md

 1. Assign an identity to your local user and to the service this user belongs to
 1. Express an intent to discover other users, or make your local user discoverable
+1. (Optional) When a remote peer is discovered, query available transports and upgrade transport if desired.
 1. Exchange arbitrary data with discovered users over a plain serial interface

 ## Usage